gattock/Python/README.md

-Just opened this repo, still uploading the files
+Just opened this repo, still uploading the files.
+Can find the shallow water simulation in a branch